alphagov/stageprompt/README.md

 The event identifier is split up and stored in the following fields.

-- the transaction identifier is stored in the category field
+- the transaction identifier is stored in the event category field
-- the event type is stored in the event field
+- the event type is stored in the event action field
-- the event identifier is stored in the label field
+- the event identifier is stored in the event label field

 ## Backdrop integration